 The SMART Trial was a prospective, multicenter, randomized controlled trial conducted to understand how valve design differences between the Medtronic self-expandable (SE) Evolut™ platform and Edwards Lifesciences balloon-expandable (BE) SAPIEN™* transcatheter aortic valve replacement system affect treatment of small aortic annulus (≤ 430 mm2) patients with symptomatic, severe native-aortic stenosis.

-The latest data reported through two years reinforce that these contemporary TAVs behave differently in this patient group, providing physicians with crucial insights to tailor treatment decisions according to individual patient needs.
+The latest data reported through three years reinforce that these contemporary TAVs behave differently in this patient group, providing physicians with crucial insights to tailor treatment decisions according to individual patient needs.

 p < 0.001